Shinya-GitHub-Center/dokaka-appdocs-humemall/README.md

 ## Privacy & Safety

 ### Your Data
-- We collect minimal information (email from Google/GitHub, name from Facebook)
+- We collect minimal information (emails used for registration / linking)
 - Your humming clips are only visible when you publish them (and of course, only registered users can see them even you set to published)
 - Logged-out users can only see admin sample clips (admin clips only)
 - No CDN caching for any user clips (privacy protection), except admin's sample clips